Welcome to Patient Hub!

-Welcome to Patient Hub!
-This is a new way to access and manage your hospital appointments at Leeds Teaching Hospitals - giving you more control of your appointments and additional support in getting you to the right place at the right time.
+Patient Hub is a secure, fast and practical way to access and manage your outpatient hospital appointments at Leeds Teaching Hospitals.
+Patient Hub gives you more control of your appointments and additional support in getting you to the right place at the right time.

-A text or email notification will invite you to join Patient Hub.
-If this link is not used and the letter not accessed within 72 hours, a paper copy will be sent by post.
+In the first instance, you will receive a text or email notification to invite you to join Patient Hub.
+If this link is not used and your letter is not accessed within 72 hours, a paper copy will be sent in the post.

 What is Patient Hub?

-Patient Hub is a secure online portal which allows you to access all of your hospital appointment information in one place, by using your smart phone, tablet or computer.
+Patient Hub is a secure online portal that allows you to access your outpatient hospital appointment information in one place.
+You can use a computer, smart phone or tablet to do this.

-All you have to do is to ensure your hospital records have an up-to-date mobile phone number (or email address).
+To be able to make use of Patient Hub, you will need to make sure that your hospital records have an up-to-date mobile phone number (or email address).

 How to opt out of Patient Hub